 Epoxy Resin - What Not to Do

-Do not use a respirator
+Do not use a breathing mask

 In addition, there is a real risk of developing an allergy.

-Do not use safety glasses.
+Do not use protective glasses.

 Do not use gloves

 The skin must not be brought into contact with the resin, the resin cans are explicit on this.

 Latex does not protect from epoxy resin.
 And the resin does not like dust, so the powder of the gloves.Use the same epoxy resin for everything

 One day the resin is used to varnish, that is to say to be applied in a very thin layer.
 The next day it is used for inclusion, ie applied in a very thick layer.

 It is difficult to find such a versatile resin.
 Either the resin is suitable for varnishing, or it is suitable for inclusions.
 Rarely both.
 Some varnish resins allow small inclusions, but this will not give an optimal result.
 On the other hand, certain inclusion resin allow a varnishing which will give an excellent finish but the drying will be slower.